ExCL-Docs/excl-user-docs/quick-start-guides/slurm.md

 ### Partitions are created on request

 Partitions are created on request or based on project needs.
-If you want a new partition created please reach out with a [Support request](https://www.excl.ornl.gov/support-request/).
-Like-wise reach out if a node is missing or misconfigured for your use-case.
+If you want a new partition created, please reach out with a [Support request](https://www.excl.ornl.gov/support-request/).
+Likewise, reach out if a node is missing or misconfigured for your use case.
 Use `sinfo` to get a list of partitions and systems.
 As mentioned before, based on each nodes specialization, you you will likely be specifying partition with `-p` or `--partition` and the desired node with `-w` or `--nodelist` to run on a particular system with the configuration you want.

 ## ExCL’s Slurm Policy Q&A